top of page

 You don't have to ban screens altogether to make a positive change.
 A few mindful shifts in your daily routine can help build better screen habits for the whole family.

-If your child is going to watch something, make it count.
-Look for shows and apps that are designed with young learners in mind.
-Things that encourage creativity, storytelling, or exploration.
+Prioritise Educational Content — If your child is going to watch something, make it count.
+Look for shows and apps designed with young learners in mind — things that encourage creativity, storytelling, or exploration.
 Steer clear of programs that move too fast, rely on constant action, or include aggressive behaviour.

 At The Green Elephant, we believe early learning should be hands-on, screen-free, and filled with wonder.
 Our educators know that real-world play, face-to-face connection, and time outdoors create the richest learning experiences for young children.